velika778/LHL-SQL-Project/QA.md

-What are your risk areas?
+### What are your risk areas?
 Identify and describe them.

 * Because I did not create any joins to answer the assigned questions, I felt my risks were minimal.
-I created a simple query to validate the total revenues by visited (see query 1 below).
+I created a simple query to validate the total revenues by visitid (see query 1 below).

 * I was also cautious about my rankings for question #4, which is why I developed the ranks as a subquery so that I could manually validate it.
 This is described under question 4; see query 2 below for a sample of the subquery referenced.

 * For the questions I came up with myself, I knew that I was introducing a lot of risk by executing sequential queries and joining on the results.
 I also knew that the `analytics` table contains duplicates that I couldn't simply remove by excluding nulls as before, since I was interested in looking at both visits that did result in orders and visits that didn't.
 To confirm that I didn't duplicate revenues, I ran query 3 to count cases where revenue by fullvisitorid in the view I had created did not equal revenue by fullvisitorid in `all_sessions`.

-QA Process:
-Describe your QA process and include the SQL queries used to execute it.
+### Describe your QA process and include the SQL queries used to execute it.

-Query 1:
+* Query 1 checks total revenue by country from the view I created against total revenue by country from the original `all_sessions` table:

 ```
 SELECT